Neutrino emission in cold neutron stars: Bremsstrahlung and modified urca rates reexamined: Introduction

 Given the potential impact of neutrino cooling in NS across multiple fields, especially in recent times, we believe a detailed understanding of its rate is needed.
 Here we reconsider the historical work of~\citetalias{Friman:1979ecl}, and we show that several corrections arising from the purely particle side of the calculation can alter the cooling rates by more than a factor~2.
-We do not aim for a state-of-the-art description of the nuclear physics, but stick to the framework adopted in~\citetalias{Friman:1979ecl}.
+We do not aim for a state-of-the-art description of the nuclear physics (in particular, we do not tackle in-medium effects, which are known to be relevant in NS interiors~\cite{Schwenk:2003pj,Schwenk:2003bc, Shternin:2018dcn, vanDalen:2003zw, Bacca:2008yr, DehghanNiri:2016cqm, Blaschke:1995va,Sedrakian:2024uma, Blaschke:2013vma}), but stick to the framework adopted in~\citetalias{Friman:1979ecl}.
 Our results correct for multiple small inconsistencies in the original treatment, at the same time relieving some of the approximations of the original paper; specifically:

 \begin{itemize} \item we model the long-range interaction as an OPE+$\rho$-meson exchange.
 The latter was argued in~\citetalias{Friman:1979ecl} to compensate with the exchange contribution, at least for the $nn$ bremsstrahlung, but we do not seem to recover this result.
-The impact of $\rho$-meson exchange recently entered also the particle physics community, where it was argued to significantly impact the emission rate of axions~\cite{Carenza:2019pxu}, although here it was incorrectly accounted for in the non-tensor channels contributing to $np$ bremsstrahlung.
+The impact of the $\rho$-meson exchange recently entered also the particle physics community, where it was argued to significantly affect the emission rate of axions~\cite{Carenza:2019pxu}, although here it was incorrectly accounted for in the non-tensor channels contributing to $np$ bremsstrahlung.
 We take the occasion to rectify the impact of this contribution; \item for the first time, we go beyond the triangular approximation that the Fermi momentum of protons and electrons are negligible; one can already see that this is usually smaller than the neutron Fermi momentum only by about a factor $3$ or less, so it is worth considering more carefully what is the impact of this approximation. \end{itemize}

 When all is put together, neutrino emission rates, compared to the results in~\citetalias{Friman:1979ecl}, differ by a factor~$2$ or more in some cases.
 Even though our results may not be the final answer, since we still stick with the nuclear framework of~\citetalias{Friman:1979ecl}, it is a direct update of the most commonly used approaches to describe NS cooling, especially in the context of bounds on BSM physics.
 Thus, we believe that our results could be an updated go-to recipe in this context.